 ENGLISH WAY – CAMINO INGLÉS

 Walking: Ferrol.
 Technically you will only need to walk from Neda (a few kms outside Ferrol) in order to qualify for your certificate however we recommend you start your trip in Ferrol.

-Cycling: Since the English Way is quite a short route, you won’t qualify for the Compostela certificate if you are cycling however it will be still a very enjoyable experience.
+Cycling: no. Since the English Way is quite a short route, you won’t qualify for the Compostela certificate if you are cycling however it will be still a very enjoyable experience.

 NORTHERN WAY – CAMINO DEL NORTE

-The hamlet of Baamonde marks the minimum distance required to get a Compostela certificate however we recommend starting in Vilalba, which is a bigger town and much easier to access to start your walk.
+Walking: Vilalba.
+The hamlet of Baamonde marks the minimum distance required to get a Camino Certificate however we recommend starting in Vilalba, which is a bigger town and much easier to access to start your walk.

 Cycling: Navia.
 Technically you will need to cycle at least from the village of Tapia de Casariego between Navia and Ribadeo.
 We suggest starting your cycle in Navia.

 ORIGINAL WAY – CAMINO PRIMITIVO